-Squash plants are popular with home gardeners.
-But questions can arise around when to harvest squash.
+Squash plants are popular with home gardeners, but questions can arise around when to harvest squash.
 Is the best time when to pick squash the same for all kinds of squash?
-Is the size of summer squash or winter squash a factor in when to pick it?
+Is the size of summer squash or winter squash a factor in when to pick?
 Read on to find out.

 When to Pick Summer Squash

 Summer squash includes any squash that has a thin, tender skin such as:

 The size of summer squash can become rather large, but you will enjoy them more if you pick them small.
 The best time when to harvest squash of these varieties is while they are still small.
 The size of summer squash when it is ready to be picked is around 6 inches long or wide, if it is the patty pan variety.